 Demand generation is an ongoing journey that requires a strategic, adaptable approach.
 To build a sustainable demand generation strategy, define clear goals and KPIs aligning with your business objectives.
 Regularly monitor performance data and be willing to adjust strategies based on what’s working and what’s not.

-You should also encourage a culture of experimentation within your team, fostering innovation and keeping your efforts fresh and effective.
-View demand generation as a marathon, not a sprint; progress will come with persistence and adaptability.
+Encourage a culture of experimentation within your team, fostering innovation and keeping your efforts fresh and effective.
+View demand generation as a marathon, not a sprint — progress will come with persistence and adaptability.

 Embrace the challenges, continue learning and adapting, and maintain a growth mindset.
-You'll meet and exceed your demand generation goals with the right approach.
+With the right approach, you’ll meet and exceed your demand generation goals.